Author: Canaan Bridges Consulting Inc.

 A recent WIPO report indicates that two-thirds of the global filings in patents, trademarks and industrial designs came from Asia.
 These are interesting times.
 Trends in IP activity is regarded by some as an indication of innovativeness in an economy.
 But what is innovation?
 Does innovation and intellectual property mean the same thing?
-Or is innovation an aspect of intellectual property?

 There’s an interesting relationship between innovation and intellectual property.
-Innovation involves a new or different way of doing something, whether this be via a process, the product itself, or in how a service is performed.
+Innovation involves a new or different way of doing something, whether via a process, the product itself, or how a service is performed.
 What does this mean for IP rights?
-Although very few products or services are actually new, innovation happens in IP when IP registrable products and services re(define) ways that consumers interact with the specific good or service.
-For example, AI technology is transforming how we interact with our cars, dishwashers, washing machines, and even the window blinds in our homes.
-With one click on our smartphones, or a voice prompt to “Alexa”, it is possible to activate, or change the settings on many of these devices without physically touching any of them.
+Although very few products or services are new, innovation happens in IP when IP-registrable products and services (define) how consumers interact with the specific good or service.
+For example, AI and machine learning technology transform how we interact with our cars, dishwashers, washing machines, and even window blinds in our homes.
+With one click on our smartphones or a voice prompt to “Alexa”, it is possible to activate or change the settings on many devices without physically touching any of them.
 This may create new brand value and increase brand revenues for these products.
-It may also allow for diversification of IP portfolio, building new patent-related content for rightsholders.
-Innovation then, is an aspect of IP.
+It may also allow for diversification of the IP portfolio, building new patent-related content for rightsholders.
+Innovation, then, is an aspect of IP.